lgbarrere/CCCharles-Random/README.md

 * See "todo.txt" for details

 ## Known Issues
+* **Major :** The **Train Key** is currently used to identify a game reset (manual or player's death), but if the player receives items before interacting with the key, his inventory is duplicated.
+Make sure to connect to the server **after** interacting with the **Train Key** to not trigger the item recovery the first time.
+* **Major :** Sometimes, an item reception can fail (rare case), it is highly recommended to no use ``/collect`` or ``/release`` yet because massive receptions can trigger this issue and the item will be lost.
+* **Major :** Sometimes, item interactions are not recognized if the player hovers the item too fast.
+While this issue exists, make sure to click right on the item before moving on.
+* **Major :** When an egg is received, if the player goes to one of the three mine exits before talking to the NPC who gives its entry key, the player will no longer be able to interact with this NPC.
+Make sure to talk to them before approaching their respective mines.
-* Only affects the mod developers : the Overlay makes the viewport be unfocused when clicked.
+* **Minor :** Only affects mod developers, the Overlay makes the viewport be unfocused when clicked.
 When this happens, press "F1" again to hide the Overlay and click again to get the focus back to normal.
-* Sometimes an item reception can fail (rare case), it is highly recommended to no use ``/collect`` or ``/release`` yet because massive receptions can trigger this issue and the item will be lost.
+* **Minor :** If the player receives the **Box of Rockets**, the bunker at the **Training Explosive** region will be opened once loaded.
+* **Minor :** When the game is reloaded, an egg can sometimes be duplicated.